Mount Rushmore: Hall of Records

+Monument conservation

 The ongoing conservation of the site is overseen by the National Park Service.
 Maintenance of the memorial requires mountain climbers to monitor and seal cracks annually.
 Due to budget constraints, the memorial is not regularly cleaned to remove lichens.
 However, in 2005 Alfred Kärcher, a German manufacturer of pressure washing and steam cleaning machines, conducted a free cleanup operation which lasted several weeks, using pressurized water at over 200 F. Other efforts to conserve the monument have included replacement of the sealant applied originally to cracks in the stone by Gutzon Borglum, which had proved ineffective at providing water resistance.
 The components of Borglum's sealant included linseed oil, granite dust, and white lead, but a modern silicone replacement for the cracks is now used, disguised with granite dust.